seanmason/saturation/README.md

 # Saturation Equilibrium

-Code for simulating and modeling cratered terrains.
+Code for simulating and modeling cratered surfaces.

 ## Notation: